roncli/LibWowAPI/README.markdown

 See the [Documentation](https://github.com/roncli/LibWowAPI/wiki/LibWowAPI) for more information on how to use LibWowAPI in your .NET application.

 ## Version History

+### 1.0.3 - 4/20/2012
+* Added new rated battleground ladder class.
+* Added new data to the realm status class.

 ### 1.0.2 - 12/19/2011
 * Added new recipe lookup class.